codemie-ai/codemie-katas/katas/sdk-python-cv-review-workflow/steps.md

 ### What You've Accomplished

 ✅ Set up the CodeMie Python SDK and authenticated
-✅ Created two specialized AI assistants with distinct roles ✅ Built a multi-stage workflow with sequential execution ✅ Uploaded and processed documents through the workflow ✅ Retrieved and analyzed results from multiple workflow stages ✅ Learned workflow lifecycle management and cleanup
+✅ Created a **real assistant** that persists in CodeMie ✅ Defined a **virtual assistant** within workflow configuration ✅ Built a multi-stage workflow mixing real and virtual assistants ✅ Uploaded and processed documents through the workflow ✅ Retrieved and analyzed results from multiple workflow stages ✅ Learned complete resource lifecycle management (workflows + assistants)

+### Key Concepts Mastered

+🎯 **Real vs Virtual Assistants:**
+- **Real Assistants:** Created via API, persist in CodeMie, reusable across workflows
+- **Virtual Assistants:** Defined inline in workflow YAML, exist only within that workflow

+🎯 **When to Use Each:**
+- Use **real assistants** for shared logic, reusable components, or assistants you'll chat with directly
+- Use **virtual assistants** for workflow-specific roles, one-off tasks, or rapid prototyping

 ### Real-World Applications